yaroslavyatsyuk/MachineLearningAlgorithms/README.md

 # Machine Learning Under The Hood.
-### Python implementation for all common ML Algorithms
+## ML Algorithms implementation with only using Python, Pandas and NumPy